nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * Pros: user can update Reminders without opening the app
   * Cons: will be redundant most of the times as Fish feeding intervals are not that short.
 Even if user calls this command, the reminders likely do not need to be updated.

+* Entry point for automatic feeding reminder feature is the Ui component.
+Since this feature do not require user inputs, we manually start the feature in the Ui component.

 ### Fish Sort feature